New fuel price: APC says government working for citizens

 The APC Deputy National Publicity Secretary stressed that the PDP should cajole such persons to return “our stolen commonwealth in their possession.’’

-He said that under the President Muhammadu Buhari administration, the tortuous fuel queues as a result of biting scarcities were gone.
+He said that under President Muhammadu Buhari’s administration, the tortuous fuel queues as a result of biting scarcities were gone.

 He said it had also resulted in a constant availability of fuel nationwide.

-“The pricing template now reflects competitive and market-driven components which is supported by the citizenry.
+“The pricing template now reflects competitive and market-driven components that are supported by the citizenry.

 “In an effort by this administration to put an end to estimated and arbitrary billing for electricity, President Buhari recently directed a nationwide mass metering programme for electricity consumers in the country,” he said.